roobscoob/among-us-protocol/05_innernetobject_types/08_votebansystem.md

     long clientId = voteBanSystem.readUInt32();

     for (int j = 0; l < 3; j++) {
-        // Read the client ID of all 3 players that voted to kick the player, with a default value of 0 voteBanSystem.readUInt32();
+        // Read the client ID of all 3 players that voted to kick the player,
+        // with a default value of 0 in the case of no vote voteBanSystem.readUInt32();
     }
 }